 More broadly, this review highlights areas where data that could inform interventions to interrupt ESBL-E transmission are lacking.
 In the community, long-term longitudinal ESBL-E colonisation studies are necessary to understand the dynamics of community ESBL-E transmission, particularly the role of within household transmission, and the role of household animals.
 In health facilities, the determinants of apparent ESBL-E acquisition need to be clearly identified to design pragmatic intervention studies in the context of limited resources.
 Surprisingly, the role of HIV in driving the high ESBL-E colonisation prevalence in sSA is unknown.
 HIV is known to profoundly affect gut function, but we identified only two studies which have assessed HIV status as a risk factor for ESBL-E colonisation.

 There are limitations of our review.
 Our search strategy may have missed studies that would otherwise be included.
 However, using broader inclusion criteria than a recent review of worldwide ESBL-E community colonisation prevalence 5 , we have identified many more studies from sSA.
 Risk of bias assessment in observational studies is difficult, with no gold standard, and the tool we have used may misclassify studies with regard to bias.
 Significant heterogeneity remaining despite stratification warrants caution in interpreting summary estimates.
+The number of identified studies and participants are small compared to the population of sSA and several countries are over-represented, meaning that care should be taken in generalising these findings across the diverse settings of sSA.
+Some potentially important risk factors for ESBL-E colonisation (HIV infection and livestock exposure, for example) are not explored in the studies we have identified, and their role in driving colonisation remains unclear.

 In conclusion, ESBL-E colonisation in sSA is common, and in places comparable to the highest prevalence in the world, though with significant unexplained heterogeneity between countries and populations.
 Hospitalisation, antimicrobial use, and poor WASH infrastructure and practices may be contributing to high prevalence; the roles of HIV and animal-human transmission remain unknown.
 Given the threat to human health of ESBL-E, data to fully characterise routes and drivers of transmission in sSA are necessary to design interventions to interrupt transmission in this setting.